PlumpMath/block-event/README.md

 # block-event
 block-event is an event loop watcher for nodejs.
-It alert you with a blocked event if the eventloop stopped more time then the given threshold.
+It alerts you with a blocked event when the eventloop stopped more times then the given threshold.

 ## Installation